pilcrowonpaper/arctic/docs/pages/providers/strava.md

 ## Refresh access tokens

 Use `refreshAccessToken()` to get a new access token using a refresh token.
-Strava the same values as during the authorization code validation.
+Strava returns the same values as during the authorization code validation.
 This method throws the same errors as `validateAuthorizationCode()`.

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";